Taj-Coin/electrum-tajcoin-server/HOWTO.md

 **Hardware.** The lightest setup is a pruning server with diskspace requirements of about 4 GB for the electrum database.
-However note that you also need to run creditbitd and keep a copy of the full blockchain, which is roughly 4 GB in July 2015.
-If you have less than 2 GB of RAM make sure you limit creditbitd to 8 concurrent connections.
+However note that you also need to run nevacoind and keep a copy of the full blockchain, which is roughly 4 GB in July 2015.
+If you have less than 2 GB of RAM make sure you limit nevacoind to 8 concurrent connections.
 If you have more resources to spare you can run the server with a higher limit of historic transactions per address.
 CPU speed is important for the initial block chain import, but is also important if you plan to run a public Electrum server,